 Public rights of way are protected by law.
 The Definitive Map is the legal record of all known public rights of way in Cambridgeshire.
 It is accompanied by the Definitive Statement, which describes the route, position and width where defined of each right of way, as well as any limitations.

-The Definitive Map and Statement is a collection of certain maps and other documents which together constitute the County Council's legal record of all known public rights of way in Cambridgeshire.
-The council also keeps records of many of the county's permissive paths.
-This is where a landowner has agreed to allow the public to use a route on their land, but no legal right of way exists.
+The county council is responsible for keeping the Definitive Map and Statement up to date.
+Records are also kept of many of Cambridgeshire's permissive paths.
+A permissive path is where a landowner has agreed to let the public use a route on their land, but no legal public right of way exists.

-For commercial companies and individuals wishing to apply for a highway, public rights of way or common land and town/village green search please go to Highway Searches.
+For commercial companies and individuals wishing to apply for a highway / public rights of way or common land and town / village green search, please see our highway searches webpage.

-The Definitive Map and Statement are public documents and can be viewed at County Council offices during ordinary office hours by appointment only.
-Please email [email protected] to arrange an appointment.
-A member of our team will contact you with further information.
+The Definitive Map and Statement cannot be viewed online.
+These are public documents and can be viewed by appointment only.
+To arrange an appointment, please email firstname.lastname@example.org.

-The Definitive Map can be changed using three different pieces of legislation.
+The Definitive Map may be changed using three different principal pieces of legislation described below.

 The Wildlife and Countryside Act 1981

-To make a Definitive Map Modification Order (DMMO) application or for further information see the following:
+To make a Definitive Map Modification Order (DMMO) application or for further information, please see the following documents:

 The Highways Act 1980